 Cardiac dysfunction precipitates changes in vascular function, blood volume, and neurohumoral status.
 These changes serve as compensatory mechanisms to help maintain cardiac output (primarily by the Frank-Starling mechanism) and arterial blood pressure (by systemic vasoconstriction).
 However, these compensatory changes over months and years can worsen cardiac function.
-Therefore, some of the most effective treatments for chronic heart failure involve modulating non-cardiac factors such as arterial and venous pressures by administering vasodilator and diuretic drugs.
+Therefore, some of the most effective treatments for managing chronic heart failure involve modulating non-cardiac factors such as arterial and venous pressures by administering vasodilator and diuretic drugs.

 Cardiac and Vascular Changes

 - Ventricular dilation or hypertrophy

 - Impaired organ perfusion

 - Increased venous pressure